Logiqx/gps-details/docs/devices/garmin/developer/gnss-config.md

 ## Garmin Developer Tips

-### Enabling Location Events
+### GNSS Configuration

-How to use GNSS constellations other than GPS on the maximum number of devices.
+How to use GNSS constellations other than GPS on the maximum number of devices, when [enabling location events](https://developer.garmin.com/connect-iq/api-docs/Toybox/Position.html#enableLocationEvents-instance_function).

 ```c
 function startUpdates(options) {